 Patrick Casey joined the Gopher baseball program as a volunteer assistant before the 2014 season.
-He works closely with Minnesota's catchers, and helped Austin Athmann to earn All-Big Ten Freshman Team honors in 2014.
+He works primarily with the hitters and catchers, and helped Austin Athmann to earn All-Big Ten Freshman Team honors in 2014.

 Casey came to the University of Minnesota from Butler University, where he served as hitting coach from 2013-14.
 He also worked with infielders, catchers and base runners, assisted with recruiting and coordinated the Bulldogs' travel.